iCloud syncing in Account Tracker

 First an iCloud overview …

 iCloud is basically “cloud” based storage tied to a single iTunes account.
 Apps can use it to share data between all devices belonging to that user.
-It cannot be used to share data between different users and that is why I introduced Family Sync – see the Alternatives to iCloud section below.
+It cannot be used to share data between different users and that is why I introduced Dropbox (Family Sync) – see the Alternatives to iCloud section below.

 When an app writes a file to iCloud, the operating system (iOS) takes care of copying this to “the cloud” and from there to other devices.
 Apps have no control over how long this takes.
 Often it is seconds, but I have seen delays of many minutes, even up to an hour.
 On at least two occasions iCloud has been offline for days!